vuetifyjs/vuetify/packages/docs/src/pages/en/introduction/why-vuetify.md

 meta:
   title: Why you should be using Vuetify
   description: Vuetify has an extremely active community, provides easy to use Material Design components and is consistently updated.
-  keywords: why vuetify, why choose vuetify, best vue framework, best ui framework
+  keywords: why vuetify, best vue framework, best ui framework, best component framework, best ui library, best component library
 related:
   - /getting-started/installation
   - /introduction/roadmap